 In accordance with Arizona Revised Statutes (ARS 28-812), "A person riding a bicycle on a roadway or on a shoulder adjoining a roadway is granted all of the rights and is subject to all of the duties applicable to the driver of a vehicle."
 So what does that mean?
 It means all bikes must stop at traffic lights and stop signs.
 It means you cannot ride the wrong way on a one-way street.
 It means you can be issued a citation for any violation of the law, including speed, stop sign violations, and not having a headlight at night.
 So what are the consequences of violating these laws?
-A police officer, as with any traffic contact, has the discretion
+A police officer, as with any traffic contact, has the model will be crucial information to assist the Police in the recovery of the bike.
+Additional information regarding bicycle safety and laws is available on the NAU Police Department's website and on the University Transit Services website.